mrSamDev/landing-and-blog/src/content/blog/react-use-hook.md

 Promise memoization is crucial when working with use - failing to memoize promises can lead to unexpected behavior and performance issues.
 Learn more about proper promise handling in the [React Compiler documentation](https://react.dev/learn/react-compiler).
 While React Query remains better for production apps needing advanced caching, use excels at rapid development.
 Choose between them based on your project's specific requirements.

-While React Query remains better for production apps needing advanced caching, use excels at rapid development.
-Choose between them based on your project's specific requirements.

 Simple demo: https://use-react-api-vite-demo.netlify.app/